mathspp/mathspp/pages/06.courses/intermediate-python-course/_09.faq/text.md

 You will make the most of this course if you have time to attend the live sessions and work on the assignments between live sessions.
 If you don't set aside time to learn you will never make visible progress.
-So, expect a challenging but fun couple of days.
+So, expect a challenging but fun couple of weeks.

+You'll need 4h/week for the live sessions and about 2–4h/week for the exercises.
 </details>

 <details markdown="1">